finbourne/lusid-sdk-csharp-preview/sdk/docs/CustomEntityDefinitionsApi.md

 # **GetDefinition**
 > CustomEntityDefinition GetDefinition (string entityType, DateTimeOffset? asAt = null)

-[EXPERIMENTAL] GetDefinition: Get a Custom Entity type definition.
+[EARLY ACCESS] GetDefinition: Get a Custom Entity type definition.

 Retrieve a CustomEntityDefinition by a specific entityType at a point in AsAt time